0dan0/qr/docs/control/notes/README.md

 ### 2.00.71 - January 2021
- - The only Labs release for MAX
+ - The first Labs release for MAX

 ## HERO10 Black